tablecheck/mongoid-ultra/README.md

 **Semver**: For the time being will follow the major version component of semver, i.e. not breaking or removing functionality *except* in major (`X`) releases.
-We may introduce new features in new patch (`P`) releases, and will use feature flags prefixed with `ce_` to allow users to opt-in.
+We may introduce new features in new patch (`P`) releases, and will use feature flags prefixed with `ultra_` to allow users to opt-in.

 All new versions will undergo battle-testing in production at TableCheck prior to being released.